 - 1. Serve as an ongoing resource for the staffing committees; - 2.
 Review and compile all campus based staffing plans into a comprehensive report which is submitted to the CEO; The CEO will be consulted throughout the staffing plan approval process.
-Where there is consensus at both the unit and campus committee level as to the appropriate staffing level for the unit, the recommended staffing plan will be approved for implementation absent extenuating circumstances as referenced in the factors outlined in Article.
-17.3.6.4.
-(Edmonds remove reference to unit based committee and insert Article 19.2.5.2) - 3.
-Consistent with its statutory authority, if this staffing plan is not adopted by the hospital, the chief executive officer shall provide a written explanation, and/or meet with the committee in person, of the reasons as to why the plan was not adopted to the committee.
+Where there is consensus at campus committee level as to the appropriate staffing level for the unit, the recommended staffing plan will be approved for implementation absent extenuating circumstances as referenced in the factors outlined in Article.
+19.2.5.2

+- 3. Consistent with its statutory authority, if this staffing plan is not adopted by the hospital, the chief executive officer shall provide a written explanation, and/or meet with the committee in person, of the reasons as to why the plan was not adopted to the committee.
 The chief executive officer must then either: (a) Identify those elements of the proposed plan being changed prior to adoption of the plan by the hospital or (b) prepare an alternate annual staffing plan that must be adopted by the hospital. - 4.
 Provide training and/or oversight for all campus staffing committees, including collection and analysis of nurse sensitive quality indicators data.
-This joint training will be with the support of Federal Mediation Conciliation Services (FMCS) and or a third party facilitator.. - 5.
+This joint training will be with the support of Federal Mediation Conciliation Services (FMCS) and or a third party facilitator. - 5.
 Assure compliance with RCW 70.41.420 of the public posting of staffing plans for each unit and shift.
-The Committee will agree upon the format of the public posting in addition to the components that will be reported (unit matrix, staff required, and staff available).

-- 6. Approve or modify requests from campus based committees for changes to staffing plans. - 7.
+The Committee will agree upon the format of the public posting in addition to the components that will be reported (unit matrix, staff required, and staff available). - 6.
+Approve or modify requests from campus based committees for changes to staffing plans. - 7.
 Review any staffing variance forms that the campus staffing committees are unable to resolve. - 8.
 Serve as a forum to evaluate current professional practices and make recommendations for changes to improve care.